 8. U. T. M.D.
-Anderson Cancer Center - Basic Research Building: Request for Approval to Name the Building in Accordance with the Regents' Rules and Regulations, Part One, Chapter VIII, Section 1, Subsection 1.1 (Naming of Buildings) (NO PUBLICITY).--
+Anderson Cancer Center - Basic Research Building: Approval to Name the Building the Percy and Ruth Legett Jones Research Building [Regents' Rules and Regulations, Part One, Chapter VIII, Section 1, Subsection 1.1 (Naming of Buildings)] (No Publicity).--In accordance with the Regents' Rules and Regulations, Part One, Chapter VIII, Section 1, Subsection 1.1 (Naming of Buildings), the Basic Research Building at The University of Texas M.D.
+Anderson Cancer Center was named the Percy and Ruth Legett Jones Research Building in memory of Mr. and Mrs. Percy Jones who were generous supporters of the institution.

-The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Health Affairs and President LeMaistre that the U. T. Board of Regents approve the naming of the Basic Research Building at the U. T. M.D.
-Anderson Cancer Center as the Ruth Legett Jones Research Building in accordance with the Regents' Rules and Regulations, Part One, Chapter VIII, Section 1, Subsection 1.1 (Naming of Buildings).

-The Basic Research Building at the U. T. M.D.
-Anderson Cancer Center was completed in 1987 and added 150,000 square feet of much needed research laboratory and support space to the institution.